ptabasso2/oteljavalab/section02/README.md

 2024-03-01T23:48:42.102Z  INFO 3960341 --- [           main] c.p.o.s.TemperatureApplication           : Started TemperatureApplication in 3.092 seconds (process running for 6.552)
 </pre>

-The service will start and will run our application that listens to connections on port 8080.
+The service will start and run our application that listens to connections on port 8080.

 Note: https://opentelemetry.io/docs/languages/java/automatic/#configuring-the-agent for more details about how to configure the java agent